josephbudd/cwt/README.md

 ## Install and Build

 * The mainprocess/goalsa package is written in cgo which requires gcc.
-* The mainprocess/goalsa package is works with the alsa lib and requires libasound2-dev.
+* The mainprocess/goalsa package uses the alsa lib and requires libasound2-dev.

 ``` bash